codeigniter4/shield/README.md

 can have more than one.
 This can be used for API authentication of third-party users, and even for allowing access for a mobile application that you build.

+## Some Important Features

+1. Session-based authentication (traditional email/password with remember me)
+2. Stateless authentication using Personal Access Tokens
+3. Optional Email verification on account registration
+4. Optional Email-based Two Factor Authentication after login
+5. Magic Login Links when a user forgets their password
+6. Flexible groups-based access control (think roles, but more flexible)
+7. Users can be granted additional permissions
+8. User Entity and UserModel ready for you to use or extend
+9. A simple helper that provides access to the most common auth actions
+10. Easily extendable controllers
+11. All required views that can be used as is or swapped out for your own
+12. Highly configurable
+13. Built to extend and modify
+14. Save initial settings in your code so it can be in version control, but can also be updated in the database, thanks to our [Settings library](https://github.com/codeigniter4/settings)

 ## Getting Started

 ### Prerequisites